openstack/ironic/doc/source/deploy/install-guide.rst

 Image requirements
 ==================

-The `Image requirements`_ section has been moved to the Bare Metal service Install Guide.
+See the `Image requirements`_ section in the installation guide for the Bare Metal service.

 .. _`Image requirements`: http://docs.openstack.org/project-install-guide/baremetal/draft/configure-integration.html#configure-the-image-service

 Flavor creation
 ===============

-The `Flavor creation`_ section has been moved to the Bare Metal service Install Guide.
+See the `Flavor creation`_ section in the installation guide for the Bare Metal service.

 .. _`Flavor creation`: http://docs.openstack.org/project-install-guide/baremetal/draft/configure-integration.html#configure-compute-flavors-for-use-with-the-bare-metal-service

 Setup the drivers for the Bare Metal service
 ============================================

-The `Setup the drivers for the Bare Metal service`_ section has been moved to the Bare Metal service Install Guide.
+See the `Setup the drivers for the Bare Metal service`_ section in the installation guide for the Bare Metal service.

 .. _`Setup the drivers for the Bare Metal service`: http://docs.openstack.org/project-install-guide/baremetal/draft/setup-drivers.html